 Oct.
 16, 2012 - It's an awkward month, covering the second half of September and the first half of October.
 But it's not as awkward as the way we celebrate it.
 We call it Hispanic Heritage Month, but it has little to do with heritage.

 From Sept.
 15 to Oct.
-15, you hear little talk about the role Latinos have played in making this nation great; you see little recognition of 500 years of Hispanic presence in North America.
+15, you hear little talk about the role Hispanics have played in making this nation great; you see little recognition of 500 years of Hispanic presence in North America.

 And there is nothing wrong with that, as long as we know what we are celebrating.

-Unfortunately, because our American education has deprived us access to our own heritage, because American history so often fails to recognize the accomplishments of our Latino American ancestors, because our role models were hidden, many of us don't have a clue of what the fiestas are really about.
+Unfortunately, because our American education has deprived us access to our own heritage, because American history so often fails to recognize the accomplishments of our Hispanic and Latino American ancestors, because our role models were hidden, many of us don't have a clue of what the fiestas are really about.